 The “tort reform” movement shields corporations from accountability by eliminating access to the court for consumers, workers and patients.
 Leading the charge are five shadowy front groups founded and backed by some of the largest multinational corporations.
 See who is trying to steal your rights.

 The U.S. Chamber of Commerce’s Institute for Legal Reform (ILR) is the 800-pound gorilla of the tort reform movement.
 Funded by corporations whose average contribution tops $600,000 per year, ILR routinely spends an astounding $30 million per year lobbying the federal government.

-Few have ever heard of it, but the American Legislative Exchange Council, or ALEC, is the ultimate smoke filled back room.
+The American Legislative Exchange Council, or ALEC, is the ultimate smoke filled back room.
 On the surface, ALEC’s membership is mostly comprised of thousands of state legislators.
 Each pays a nominal membership fee in order to attend ALEC retreats and receive model legislation.
-ALEC’s corporate contributors, on the other hand, pay a king’s ransom to gain access to legislators and distribute their corporate-crafted legislation.
-So, while the membership appears to consist of public officials, it is bankrolled almost entirely by major corporations.
-In fact, public sector membership dues account for only around one percent of ALEC’s annual revenues.

 The American Tort Reform Association (ATRA) was founded in 1986 and for many years was at the vanguard of the tort reform movement.
 Documents released in accord with the Tobacco Master Settlement revealed that ATRA was initially beholden to the tobacco industry, which provided as much as half of the organization’s total budget.